USDA Zones: 5 - 9

 How To Grow Sage From Herb Seeds: To get a jump start, sow Sage seeds indoors 6 weeks prior to the end of frost season.
 For areas with a longer growing season, sow Sage herb seeds in well-drained, neutral to alkaline soil in full sun after danger of last frost is over.
 Performs best in rows 18 inches apart.
 Thin plants to 12 inches apart when they are 2 inches tall.

 For maintenance, prune out the woodiest stems and spent flower stalks each spring.
-To help the plant to harden off for the winter, stop harvesting early in the fall.
+To help the drought tolerant plant harden off for the winter, stop harvesting early in the fall.
 After a few years, Sage herb plants become quite woody and less productive.
 Plan a year ahead to replace them.
 Replace plants every 3 - 4 years.
 To help the Sage plant get established, harvest lightly the first year.
 For harvesting the second year, leave a few stalks in place to allow the plant to rejuvenate.

 Sage is not only useful as an herb, but its stalks of vivid red-purple flowers and stems are truly riveting as well!